Hey, my name is Rai.

 Because of this, I accepted a full time teaching job.

-This was the biggest mistake I could have made.
+This was a big mistake.
 I took the job because I was supposed to be a support teacher that took struggling students to the side to assist them- essentially an in-house tutor.
 But this was basically a lie.
 The school was unorganized, the students were out of control, and I was thrown into the middle of all of it, expected to sub and watch the kids on my own.
 The insanity affected my anxiety, giving me panic attacks and making my nerves constantly on edge.
 I became very depressed and stressed- so worked up that I couldn’t focus on my job or anything else in my life.

 During this time, I didn’t watch any anime, read any manga, or play any video games.
 I tried to, but I was so anxious that I couldn’t even concentrate on things I enjoyed most.
 I especially missed writing- I didn’t have time to work on my graduate school papers, let alone any personal endeavors (fanfiction, poetry, etc.).

-I didn’t even realize how much I missed my otaku hobbies until I went to New York City on May 28th, 2016 to see my second Miku concert with my mom (yes, my mom is awesome like that!).
+I didn’t even realize how much I missed my otaku hobbies until I went to see my second Miku concert in 2016 with my mom (yes, my mom is awesome like that!).
 I attended Miku’s first expo in 2014 and absolutely loved it.
 But at the time I was very carefree and didn’t have the same responsibilities I have now.
 I was an oblivious child.

 However, with everything going on in my life, this year’s concert had much more of an impact on me.
 I found myself crying through most of it.
 Why?
-Because I realized how much I hated my job, and I was happy- so relieved- to actually be able to enjoy something for the first in months without being distracted or on the verge of an anxiety attack.
+Because I realized how much I hated my job, and I was happy- so relieved- to actually be able to enjoy something for the first times in months without being on the verge of an anxiety attack.
 During the performance, a thought came to me.
 Why not make this my career?
 Even if it is just on the side, why not do something related to anime, manga, or other forms of Japanese culture?
-It was as if Miku was speaking to me during that concert, although her high-pitched Japanese vocals were saying nothing about career choices.
-(Can you imagine Miku as a career counselor?)
+It was as if Miku was speaking to me during that concert- but of course her high-pitched Japanese vocals said nothing about career choices- can you imagine?

-A couple weeks after the concert, I went to AnimeNext in Atlantic City, New Jersey and felt a similar sensation.
+A couple weeks after the concert, I went to the anime convention AnimeNext and felt a similar sensation.
 I was excited and anxiety-free for the three days, which was a miracle.
-I felt that elation for a couple days after returning home in northern New Jersey.
+I even felt this elation for a couple days after returning home.
 Even though I missed the multiple career panels at the convention, I had pretty much already decided.
 I am going to make anime and manga part of my career.
 I have a degree in writing- I have the writing skills to succeed in journalism.
 Now it is just a matter of time and effort to get my name out there and find an outlet to write about anime.
 And that is the purpose of this post– to baptize myself in the world of anime journalism.

 Will this blog ever amount to anything?
 I don’t know.
 Maybe it will get me a job reviewing anime and help me make it in the industry.
 Or maybe reality will suck me back in and the blog will stay dormant.
 I hope that it least stays a hobby, though- a place to vent my thoughts about anime.